kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 Only supported mechanisms should be presented as active functionality.

-Future or unsupported concepts are clearly labelled:
+Future or unsupported mechanisms will be clearly marked:

 ```text
 COMING SOON